+The classic article on language design is C.A.R.
+Hoare's "Hints on Programming Language Design", reprinted in [Hoare's] "Essays in Computing Science", ed.
+C.B Jones, Prentice-Hall International, 1989, pp. 193-214.
 To complicate the discussion, there is no single definition of size.
-The Eiffel language book occupies 594 pages, and the ongoing third edition [4] will probably reach into the 800s, which would seem to suggest that Eiffel is complex.
-But then if you read the book you will realize that most of these pages are devoted to comments and explanations, and it is possible to talk about pure Lisp (or for that matter about love, another seemingly simple concept) over many more pages.
+This book occupies 800 pages, which would seem to suggest that Eiffel is complex.
+But then most of these pages are devoted to comments and explanations, and it is possible to talk just about pure Lisp (or for that matter just about love, another seemingly simple concept) over many more pages.
 Then if you consider that the syntax diagrams occupy only four pages, Eiffel is very simple.
-From yet another viewpoint, the language properties that enable a beginner to start writing useful software may be defined in the 20 pages of chapter 1; that is pretty short too.
-A "reference only" extract of the book, retaining only the formal rules (syntax, validity, semantics) interspersed throughout the text, would occupy about 40 pages.
+From yet another viewpoint, the language properties which enable a beginner to start writing useful software, may be defined in the 20 pages of chapter 1; that is pretty short too.
+A "reference only" extract of the book, retaining only the formal rules (syntax, validity, semantics) interspersed throughout the text, takes up about 40 pages.